EpicMickeyPro/BlueThinner-Client-VB/README.md

 # !
-PROJECT CLOSING SOON !
+PROJECT HAS BEEN ARCHIVED !
 End of Life date: *1/10/2022 (U.S.)*.
 Link to new project: https://github.com/BlueThinner/BlueThinner-Client